vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/ABBREVIATIONS.md

 Nitya-ṣoḍaśikārṇava (-tantra)

-The Philosophy of the Tantraloka in the First Three Ahnikas with Translation into
+The Philosophy of the Tantrāloka in the First Three Ahnikas with Translation into

 English